AndersSchmidtHansen/Sidequest/readme.md

 7. Finally, add your **Keen.io Project ID** and **Keen.io Read Key**.
 [How do I find this?](https://keen.io/docs/getting-started-guide/#project-setup)
 8. Hit the green "Save" button.
 9. Open "Company Details" and fill out your address and support email.
 If you already have a logo, great, upload it and hit "Save" again.
+10. Open your local `.env` file and fill out your "Stripe Secret Key", your "MAIL" details (from Mandrill) and "Mandrill Secret Key", and finally your "Bugsnag Secret Key".
-10. The development version of your project should now be ready.
+X. The development version of your project should now be ready.
 You can fill out further details if you want, but this should be enough to get you started.

 ### Steps after you're ready to push a live version